 Students who have a problem with a friend, a peer, or a grade in a class can speak with the staff in the Counseling Center.
 They will listen to concerns, suggest options, and help students get back on their feet.
 Counselors can also assist with schedule changes; however, these changes must be requested by a parent and approved by an administrator and the teachers involved.
 Students who need to see a counselor should check with their counselor or the counseling secretary to make an appointment.

 Disruption and Insubordination

 Students are expected to comply with the reasonable and safe requests of teachers and staff.
 Students who continually disrupt the classroom environment or engage in insubordinate behavior will be referred to administration for intervention.
-Consequences may include parent conference, in- or out-of-school suspension, or citation for habitual disruption.
+Consequences may include parent conference, in- or out-of-school suspension, the student being placed on a "Tracker," or citation for habitual disruption.

 Dress and Grooming (JSD Policy AA419)

 Students shall dress in a manner that shows respect for the educational environment and is befitting the day’s activities.
 Students’ clothing and jewelry must not present a health or safety hazard and distraction, which would disrupt the educational mission.
 Disruption is defined as reactions by other individuals to the clothing or adornment, which causes the teacher/administrator to lose the attention of the students, to modify or cease instructional activities, or to deal with student confrontations or complaints.

 - Items that disrupt the educational mission shall not be allowed.
 Personal items such as clothing, paraphernalia, jewelry, backpacks, fanny packs, gym bags, water bottles, etc., shall be free of writing, pictures, or any other insignias which are crude, vulgar, profane, violent, racially or culturally insensitive, or which are sexually suggestive.